 And so as your family celebrates Thanksgiving this year, don’t forget that most historians agree that it really started in America as a Catholic celebration.
 But, most importantly, remember the holiday’s origins.
-No matter if you believe it was started by the pilgrims, Washington, Lincoln or Spanish colonialists, it has always been clear that God is the reason we give thanks.
+No matter if you believe it was started by Washington, Lincoln or Spanish colonialists, it has always been clear that God is the reason we give thanks.

 Michael R. Heinlein is editor of The Catholic Answer.
 Follow him on Twitter @HeinleinMichael.